mweibel/connect-session-sequelize/README.md

 * `db` a successfully connected Sequelize instance
 * `table` *(optional)* a table/model which has already been imported to your Sequelize instance, this can be used if you want to use a specific table in your db
+* `extendDefaultFields` *(optional)* a way add custom data to table columns.
+Useful if using a custom model definition

 # Usage